 It is recognized that circumstances change over time and it is possible that the SHS approved in the FMP may prove to be inappropriate.
 Where Alberta deems it necessary, a CA shall be completed to adjust the operational plan for the area.
 CAs are necessary when major new issues or information that have been identified since FMP approval make the SHS inappropriate.
-(E.g., Forest fire, insect or disease, species of special management concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/ decade as determined by the Area Manager and the manager of FMB) The CA shall describe how the new issues will be incorporated into the FHP.
+(E.g., Forest fire, insect or disease, species of special management concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/ decade as determined by the Delegated Authorities at the Region (or Area) and FMB) The CA shall describe how the new issues will be incorporated into the FHP.
 In completing the CA, operators must consult in a meaningful way with stakeholders and strive to reach general agreement on issues.
 The CA provides an opportunity to reconsider management strategies at the time of operational planning if warranted.

-- 3.2.1 Alberta shall decide on the boundaries of the area on which a CA is required after consultation with the forest disposition holder. - 3.2.2 If a CA is required, the operator must receive Alberta's approval for the CA prior to the submission of a FHP. - 3.2.3 A CA is considered current if it has been approved by Alberta and the FHP is submitted to Alberta within three years of approval.
+- 3.2.1 Alberta shall decide on the boundaries of the area on which a CA is required after consultation with the forest disposition holder. - 3.2.2 If a CA is required, the operator must receive Alberta's approval for the CA prior to the submission of a FHP.
+Compartment assessments will normally be approved within 30 days. - 3.2.3 A CA is considered current if it has been approved by Alberta and the FHP is submitted to Alberta within three years of approval.
 The approval of the CA will include a timeline that the CA will remain valid. - 3.2.4 The CA shall include any maps, analyses, and reports deemed necessary by Alberta to adequately address the issues.
 Ie. Watershed flow analysis.